 The Faculty of Medicine at UofT is a national and international powerhouse in research and education, demonstrating unprecedented size and impact.
 The Faculty of Medicine focuses its research on the following research themes:

-HKU Li Ka Shing Faculty of Medicine is one of the top medical schools in Asia.
-With an emphasis on collaborative and multi-disciplinary research, the Faculty concentrates its efforts in the following strategic research themes:
+The HKU Li Ka Shing Faculty of Medicine is one of the top medical schools in Asia.
+With an emphasis on collaborative and multi-disciplinary research, the Faculty concentrates its efforts in seven strategic research themes:

 Students may pursue research in any of the participating strategic research themes offered by UofT and HKU, or any other interdisciplinary project relating to one of these themes, which may involve other faculties.
 In particular, some Faculty members at HKU have identified counterparts at UofT with complementary research strengths for joint supervision of PhD students.
 Some of them have already established research collaborations while others have close academic connections.
 A list of intending supervisors with their research interests/topics are available at the following link.
 The list will be expanded upon approval from the Faculty Higher Degrees Committee (FHDC) and the Board of the Li Ka Shing Faculty of Medicine of HKU and the corresponding approval authorities/committees of UofT.